 RS-232C is the most widely used communications standard for information transfer between computing equipment.
-RS-232C versions of the 1700 series will interface to virtually all popular computers without any additional hardware.
+RS-232C versions of the 1700M series will interface to virtually all popular computers without any additional hardware.
 Although the RS-232C standard is designed to connect a single piece of equipment to a computer, this system allows for several modules to be connected in a daisy-chain network structure.
+Note that when used inModbus mode the 1700M series RS-232C is only single station.
 The advantages offered by the RS-232C standard are:

-- 1) widely used by all computing equipment - 2) no additional interface hardware in most cases - 3) separate transmit and receive lines ease debugging - 4) compatible with dumb terminals
+- widely used by all computing equipment - 2) no additional interface hardware in most cases - 3) separate transmit and receive lines ease debugging - 4) compatible with dumb terminals